Skip to main content

 Minimum before merging schema or client changes:

-uv run python -m pytest tests/services/test_agent_llm_client.py tests/agent/test_investigation.py -q
+uv run python -m pytest tests/core/runtime/llm/test_agent_llm_client.py tests/agent/test_investigation.py -q

 When touching a specific provider, also verify end-to-end with that provider configured: